Mission and History

 History of OBSSR

-OBSSR was created by Congress in 1993, in recognition of the importance of behavioral and social sciences to the National Institutes of Health (NIH) mission.
-Over more than two decades, the OBSSR has been instrumental in advancing and coordinating the behavioral and social sciences at the NIH.
-The NIH already had a long history of supporting health-related behavioral and social sciences research, and the results of this work have contributed significantly to our understanding of the basic underlying mechanisms and treatment of mental and physical health and illness.
-Establishing an office focused specifically on the behavioral and social contributions to mental and physical well-being enables the NIH to leverage existing efforts and develop synergy across multiple Institutes, Centers, and scientific disciplines.
+OBSSR was created by Congress in 1993, in recognition of the importance of behavioral and social sciences to the NIH mission.
+Since opening in 1995, OBSSR has been instrumental in advancing and coordinating BSSR at NIH.
+NIH already had a long history of supporting health-related BSSR, and the results of this work have contributed significantly to our understanding of the basic underlying mechanisms and treatment of mental and physical health and illness.
+Establishing an office focused specifically on the behavioral and social contributions to mental and physical well-being enables NIH to build on existing efforts and develop synergy across its multiple institutes, centers, and scientific disciplines.

 Commemorating OBSSR: A History in Milestones

-OBSSR developed a historical record of the key events, accomplishments, major efforts, and leadership.
-Stimulating emerging areas of behavioral and social sciences, along with the integration of these sciences into the NIH mission and the training of the next generation of behavioral and social science researchers, has been among the key objectives of OBSSR.
+OBSSR developed a historical record highlighting key events, accomplishments, major efforts, and leadership.
+A key objective of the office has always been to stimulate emerging areas of behavioral and social sciences, integrate these fields into NIH's mission, and train the next generation of behavioral and social science researchers.

-The behavioral and social sciences were part of the NIH mission long before OBSSR was established, but OBSSR has been instrumental to accelerating the behavioral and social sciences relevant to health, coordinating these sciences within the NIH research enterprise, and increasing the integration of these sciences at the NIH.
+Although behavioral and social sciences were part of the NIH mission long before OBSSR was established, OBSSR has been instrumental in accelerating these sciences, coordinating them within the NIH research enterprise, and strengthening their integration across NIH.

 View the graphical timeline of OBSSR’s history.